Quantum Radar for ISAC: Sum-Rate Optimization: Radar Systems

 \subsection{Detection Theory}

 In radar signal processing, the detection task is formulated as a binary hypothesis testing problem

-where $\eta$ denotes the transmission coefficient of the target.
+where $\eta^s$ denotes the overall channel transmissivity, which encompasses both the propagation loss and the target reflection coefficient, and is assumed to be known and fixed under $\mathcal{H}_1$.
 A suitable test statistic, typically representing the average output of a detector over $K$ measurements, is used to distinguish between the two hypotheses and is defined as

 This formulation, which assumes Gaussian-distributed test statistics, holds under the central limit theorem for a large number of independent and identically distributed measurements.
 The mean and variance of the test statistic under each hypothesis are given by